gchux/cloud-run-tcpdump/README.md

 - Use scheduled packet capturing ( `PCAP_USE_CRON` and other advanced flags ) if you don't need to capture packets 100% of instance runtime as it will reduce the number of `PCAP files`.

   > **NOTE**: this sidecar is subject to [Cloud Run CPU allocation](https://cloud.google.com/run/docs/configuring/cpu-allocation) configuration; so if the revision is configured to only allocate CPU during request processing, then CPU will also be throttled for the sidecar.
 This means that when CPU is only allocated during request processing, no packet capturing will happen outside request processing; the same applies for `PCAP files` export into Cloud Storage.

+- Filters (simple or advanced) are not currently supported for **Cloud Run gen1**; this means that **ALL** packets will be captured, please proceed with caution when capturing for data intensive services.

+  > This is because it is not currently possible to install BPF programs in the kernel with **Cloud Run gen1**.

 ## Download and Merge all PCAP Files